trident-project/trident/doc/source/testing.rst

 If a test fails for some reason, you will be given a detailed traceback and reason for it failing.
 You can use this to identify what is wrong with your source or perhaps a change in the code of your dependencies.
+The tests should take less than five minutes to run.

 .. _generating-answer-tests:

 Generating Test Results
 -----------------------

-These are a set of answer tests created with an older stable version of trident and yt that we think is accurate.
-Periodically, this gold standard must be updated as bugs are caught or new more accurate behavior is enabled by new development.
+In order to assure the Trident codebase gives consistent results over time, we compare the outputs of tests of new versions of Trident against an older, vetted version of the code we think gives accurate results.
+To create this "gold standard" result from the older version of the code, you must roll back the Trident and yt source back to the older "trusted" versions of the code.

-To generate the test results, you must roll back the Trident and yt source back to the older "trusted" versions of the code.
-You can find the tags for the most recent "trusted" versions of the code by running ``gold_standard_versions.py`` and the rebuilding yt and Trident with these versions of the code
+You can find the tags for the most recent trusted versions of the code by running ``gold_standard_versions.py`` and then rebuilding yt and Trident with these versions of the code.
 Lastly, set the ``TRIDENT_GENERATE_TEST_RESULTS`` environment variable to 1 and run the tests:

 .. code-block:: bash